1 green tea bag

 - Dust with matcha powder right before service using a fine mesh sifter.

-This can be made traditional with espresso and cocao powder.
+This can be made traditional with cold brew coffee (add a pinch of salt to reduce the bitterness) and cocao powder.

 Instead of a casserole dish, you can opt to use parfait cups and individualize the dessert.
 The lady fingers will need to be broken up and you can probably get more layers with this method.